defrex/django-after-response/README.md

     def my_email_task(to, subject, body):
         send_mail(subject, body, 'me@example.com', [to])

-Then, when you want to execute the function after the current request.
+Then, when you want to execute the function after the current request/response.

     my_email_task.after_response('customer@example.com', 'Confirm Signup', body)